rabbitmq/rabbitmq-website/site/release-notes/README-3.2.0.txt

       quick succession (since 2.6.0)
 25757 prevent error when an exclusive queue owner disconnects during declaration
       (since 3.0.0)
-25780 stop ram nodes from becoming a disc node when started in isolation 25815 ensure that persistent messages timeout correctly after broker restarts 25822 prevent error when restarting a clustered node hosting a durable non-HA
+25780 stop ram nodes from becoming disc nodes when started in isolation
+      (since 3.0.0)
+25815 ensure that persistent messages with expiration property timeout
-      queue with a binding from a transient exchange 25675 prevent crash when sending OTP status query to writer or heartbeater processes (since 1.0.0)
+      correctly after broker restarts (since 3.0.0) 25822 prevent error when restarting a clustered node hosting a durable non-HA queue with a binding from a transient exchange (since 2.5.0) 25675 prevent crash when sending OTP status query to writer or heartbeater processes (since 1.0.0)